WalletScrutiny/WalletScrutinyCom/_iphone/lt.spectrofinance.spectrocoin.ios.wallet.md

 issue:
 icon: lt.spectrofinance.spectrocoin.ios.wallet.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-25
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: spectrocoin
-providerLinkedIn:
+providerLinkedIn: spectrocoin
-providerFacebook:
+providerFacebook: spectrocoin
 providerReddit:

 redirect_from:

 ---

+Neither on the description nor on the website can we find any claims about coins custody and especially given what we had found when reviewing the version on the Play Store we have to assume it is custodial.

+Our verdict: **not verifiable**